timewave-computer/covenants/README.md

 Please reach out if you're interested in working with us!

+## Security

+If you believe you've found a security-related issue with Covenants, please disclose responsibly by contacting the Timewave team at [security@timewave.computer](mailto:security@timewave.computer).

 ## License

 The Covenants system is licensed under [Apache 2](LICENSE).